The Unlikely Pilgrimage of Harold Fry (film): Plot

-Now alone, Harold's mental state declines as he fears the end of the journey will result in the same loss as he suffered with David, and he eventually phones Maureen from a phone booth to tell her that he has no idea where he is and that he wants to come home.
-Maureen, having had time to come to terms with her own feelings, instead informs him that he is only 18 miles from Berwick and that he must finish his journey.
-She also reveals to him that she never passed on Queenie's final message to him some 25 years earlier: believing that he was to blame for David's death and the resulting near-collapse of his marriage, Harold had turned to drink and had determined to engineer ways of punishing himself further.
-He had therefore driven to his place of work at night and destroyed much of their stock, intending on being fired for his actions.
-Instead, Queenie had found him first and had taken the blame for the damage, being dismissed in his place but allowing him to rebuild his life.
-Some time later she had driven to Harold and Maureen's house while he was out to tell him that she was moving away and to tell him not to blame himself for everything that had come to pass.
-Maureen, feeling spiteful for the way that he was receiving comfort where she had none and perhaps suspecting an affair, had previously refused to pass on the message, but finally lets him hear it.
+Alone, Harold's mental state declines and he breaks down in a cafe after they refuse him a comb and a razor.
+He phones Maureen from a callbox to tell her that he has no idea where he is and wants to come home.
+Maureen gets him to ask someone where he is and then informs him that he is only 18 miles from Berwick.
+She tells him she never passed on Queenie's final message to him some 25 years earlier.
+At that time, believing that he was to blame for David's death, Harold had turned to drink and had determined to engineer ways of punishing himself further.
+He visited his place of work at night and destroyed stock, intending to get fired.
+Instead, Queenie had taken the blame, being dismissed in his place and allowing him to rebuild his life.
+Some time later she had driven to Harold and Maureen's house while he was out to tell him that she was moving away and to tell him not to blame himself.
+Maureen, feeling spiteful for the way that he was receiving comfort where she had received none, and perhaps suspecting an affair, had refused to pass on the message.

 Shortly afterwards, Harold reaches Berwick.
-He initially struggles to summon the nerve to enter the hospice but when he does, then he is enthusiastically greeted by the nun he has spoken to on the phone on several occasions.
-She leads him in to greet Queenie but warns him that she is no longer able to speak.
-Something of a taciturn man, Harold finds himself unable to say much to her but hangs up a quartz pendant that he has brought from near the start of his journey in her window.
+Once he summons the nerve to enter the hospice, he is enthusiastically greeted by the nun he has spoken to on the phone.
+She leads him to Queenie but warns him that she cannot speak.
+Harold finds himself unable to say much to her, but hangs up a quartz pendant, that he bought for her at start of his journey, in her window.
+Later the sunlight is refracted and rainbows speckled the ceiling.

 Meeting Maureen again in Berwick, Harold confesses defeat, implying that Queenie did not live long after his arrival and telling Maureen that he doesn't understand how he thought that he could save her when he could not save David.
 She responds by telling him that his devotion to Queenie has helped her remember the man she used to love and that his actions have saved their marriage.
-Meanwhile, the various people who Harold and his story touched along the pilgrimage are shown looking at light reflected around them, and smiling.
+Meanwhile, the various people who Harold and his story touched along the pilgrimage are shown looking at light reflected into colours, and smiling.